lorey/personal-crm/README.md

 The setup with [docker-compose](https://docs.docker.com/compose/) to install and run everything should take less than a minute.

 1. run the container (in the background): `docker-compose up -d`
+2. create a database with `docker-compose exec web ./manage.py migrate`
-2. create a user for yourself: `docker-compose exec web ./manage.py createsuperuser`
+3. create a user for yourself: `docker-compose exec web ./manage.py createsuperuser`
-3. open a browser at `localhost:8008` and sign in with the superuser credentials
+4. open a browser at `localhost:8008` and sign in with the superuser credentials

 The directory is mounted into the container, the database can be found at `./db.sqlite3`, e.g. to edit or backup.